KokoMukruYves/Healthcare-Consultant-Performance-Dashboard/README.md

 The dashboard answers key operational questions:

-- How many patients are served over time?
+    o	How many patients are served over time?

-- Which consultants handle the highest patient volumes?
+    o	Which consultants handle the highest patient volumes?

-- What is the average consultation duration?
+    o	What is the average consultation duration?

-- How efficient are consultants in terms of working time?
+    o	How efficient are consultants in terms of working time?

-- What is the patient distribution by gender and age group?
+    o	What is the patient distribution by gender and age group?

 This dashboard enables hospital administrators to:

-- Identify high-performing consultants,
+    o	Identify high-performing consultants,

-- Detect workload imbalances,
+    o	Detect workload imbalances,

-- Monitor operational efficiency,
+    o	Monitor operational efficiency,

-- Improve resource allocation,
+    o	Improve resource allocation,

-- Enhance patient service planning
+    o	Enhance patient service planning.

 By leveraging analytics, this project demonstrates how healthcare institutions can transition from descriptive reporting to strategic performance monitoring.

 </details>